pcal43/mob-filter/CONFIG-LATEST.md

 #### `timeOfDay`
 Two integers between 0 and 24000.
 True if mob is spawning at a timeOfDay within the range.

+#### `weather`
+*Only available in version `0.16.1+1.21.6` and greater.*
+List of weather types: CLEAR, RAIN, SNOW, THUNDER.
+True if the mob is spawning on a block that has the given weather type.

 #### `spawnReason`
 *In version `0.11.2+1.21.1` and older, this key was called `spawnType`.* A list of net.minecraft.entity.EntitySpawnReason values.
 The condition is true when the mob is being spawned due to one of the listed reasons.